roed314/FiniteGroups/ProposedSchema.md

 smith_abelian_invariants | integer[] | Invariants of the maximal abelian quotient, as a sorted list of integers, each dividing the next schur_multiplier  | integer[] | Smith invariants for the Schur multiplier (H_2(G, Z)) order_stats       | numeric[] | List of pairs `(o, m)` where `m` is the number of elements of order `o`. elt_rep_type      | smallint  | Code for the main way that elements are encoded in conjugacy class and subgroup tables.
-0=generators+relations, -1=permutation rep, 1=integer matrices, q=matrices over GF(q) perm_gens     | numeric[] | encoded generators for a minimal permutation representation of this group (NULL if abelian or transitive degree too large) all_subgroups_known   | boolean   | Whether we store all subgroups of this group normal_subgroups_known | boolean   | Whether we store all normal subgroups of this group
+0=generators+relations, -n=permutation rep of degree n, 1=integer matrices, q=matrices over GF(q) perm_gens     | numeric[] | encoded generators for a minimal permutation representation of this group (NULL if abelian or transitive degree too large) all_subgroups_known   | boolean   | Whether we store all subgroups of this group normal_subgroups_known | boolean   | Whether we store all normal subgroups of this group